Past Green Week Events

-Check out Green Week events taking place on the University of Mississippi campus.
+Check out Green Week events from past years.
 Click on each individual event below for more information.
-View the full Green Week schedule for events taking place in Oxford.

 Ole Miss Tree Trail Walk